How to Plan Your First Hike

 • Celebrate the small win

-This is enough for a safe, enjoyable first hike.
+This is all you need for a safe, enjoyable first hike.

 Optional, affordable, and chosen for comfort + simplicity